-July 4th in Texas is practically synonymous with Willie Nelson’s 4th of July Picnic.
-The event has been a part of Texas culture – on and off – for over 40 years.
-But beyond being a great party with some of country music’s greatest icons, the picnic helped give birth to the outlaw country movement that changed Texas and country music forever.
+July 4th in Texas is practically synonymous with Willie Nelson's 4th of July Picnic.
+The event has been a part of the culture of the Lone Star State- on and off - for over 40 years.
+But beyond being a great party with some of country music's greatest icons, the picnic helped give birth to the outlaw country movement that changed the state and country music forever.

 The Family Reunion